FireCastLabs/I2C_ESC/README.md

   - Set speed for motor
 - `reverse()`
   - stop and reverse the motors
+- `setCalibrationDelay(uint32_t calibration_delay)`
+  - set the calibration delay for ESC calibration.
+Default delay is 8000 ms
+- `setStopPulse(uint32_t stop_pulse)`
+  - set the stop pulse value.
+The default is 500 us
 - `rampSpeed(int speedInitial, int speedFinal, int step = 1, int stepTime = 10)`
   - Change the ESC/motor speed by step value from an initial to final speed.
 The step time is how long in milliseconds between each step